 Have an emergency grab-and-go bag ready and on hand in case of the unexpected.

-This list is not necessarily comprehensive, but it is a great starting point for being prepared.
+This is not a comprehensive list but it is a great starting point for being prepared.

 So what do you do if an emergency occurs?
 Find out next by clicking the arrow.

 So after understanding what an earthquake is, when it can occur and how to best plan for it.
 Its time to implement those plans.

 The first thing we do is determine all the exits in our home:

 Next we find out where to find cover in our homes.
 This includes all sections of our home, the kitchen, the bedroom, anywhere where we might spend plenty of time.
 Tables, desks, under our bed and away from possible falling objects is essential.
 Earthquakes can happen fast, so having in mind where to go prior to them happening is a great way to stay prepared.

 Then, we put our earthquake kit together: